Keith Olbermann: Current TV and FOKNewsChannel.com

-On February 8, 2011, it was announced that Olbermann had become the chief news officer for the public affairs channel Current TV and would begin hosting a one-hour prime time program on the network at 8 PM Eastern – the same time slot that Countdown had been on MSNBC.
+On February 8, 2011, it was announced that Olbermann had become the chief news officer for the public affairs channel Current TV and would begin hosting a one-hour prime time program on the network at 8 pm Eastern – the same time slot that Countdown had been on MSNBC.
 On April 26, 2011, it was announced that Olbermann's new show would debut on June 20 and would be named Countdown with Keith Olbermann.
 Olbermann was also heavily involved in the development of the rest of the network's news programming.
 The deal also included an equity stake in Current TV.

 During the interim between shows, Olbermann launched an "official not-for-profit" blog called FOKNewsChannel.com, "FOK" being an abbreviation for "Friends of Keith".
 The blog featured political commentaries by Olbermann—including viral video versions of Countdowns "Special Comment" and "Worst Person" segments, as well as photographs of his outings at professional baseball games.
 On May 29, 2011, the FOKNewsChannel.com domain redirected to the Current website promoting the June 20 launch.

 Olbermann was fired from Current TV on March 30, 2012.
 In a statement from Current TV, they stated that "Current was [...] founded on the values of respect, openness, collegiality, and loyalty to our viewers.
 Unfortunately these values are no longer reflected in our relationship with Keith Olbermann and we have ended it."
 Olbermann released his own statement, apologizing for "the failure of Current TV" and "that the claims against me implied in Current's statement are untrue and will be proved so in the legal actions I will be filing against them presently."

 The two parties sued each other over Olbermann's firing.
 On March 12, 2013, it was announced that Olbermann settled his $50 million legal claim.
 In a joint statement, Olbermann and Current TV said: "The parties are pleased to announce that a settlement has occurred, and that the terms are confidential.
 Nothing more will be disclosed regarding the settlement."

 According to Politico, Olbermann's professional reputation suffered greatly as a result of his dispute with Current, which accused Olbermann of making "material breaches of his contract, including the failure to show up at work, sabotaging the network and attacking Current and its executives."
-Purportedly, despite actively shopping other networks for offers, Olbermann was unable to find a outlet interested in hiring him.
+Purportedly, despite actively shopping other networks for offers, Olbermann was unable to find an outlet interested in hiring him.
 According to Politico, the fact Olbermann had been rendered unemployable as a result of the dispute, factored heavily during settlement negotiations between his attorneys and representatives from CurrentTV.